fernandoacorreia/azure-docker-registry/README.md

 * Locally and geographically redundant storage
 * Separation of data, application and web server in individual containers

+## Requirements

+Docker has to be installed in the host.

+The bootstrap scripts assume a UNIX-like environment.
+These scripts and instructions have been tested on Linux Mint 16 and on Windows 8.1 running [Boot2docker](http://boot2docker.io/).

+Another alternative would be to run inside a virtual machine, for instance a [Docker-compatible Vagrant box](https://github.com/phusion/open-vagrant-boxes).

 ## Instructions

-Docker has to be installed in the host.

-These scripts and instructions have been tested on Linux Mint 16.
-They should work on Ubuntu distributions.
-If you're running Windows, OS X, or other OS they may require adjustments.
-Alternatively, you could run them inside a VirtualBox VM running Ubuntu Server, inside a [Docker-compatible Vagrant box](https://github.com/phusion/open-vagrant-boxes) or under Cygwin.

 ### Step 1: Certificates